 Once the roots are sufficiently established, you can plant the spider plant just as you would any other plant.
 I planted three rooted spider plant babies together in one pot so it wouldn’t look so piddly.
 You don’t have to do this, though—you can plant them alone.

 As for the soil, a good well-draining potting soil helps to ensure the roots don’t stay too wet.
 A soil mix labeled for indoor use is best.
 If you don’t have an indoor potting mix, lighten up your dirt by adding some coco coir or fine moss and perlite, sand, or both!

 Here’s all of my little babies clumped together and planted as one for a full look.
-Unfortunately I left this sitting on the counter in Henry’s reach and he got up and chewed all of the ends off because he’s an asshole…but it will grow back 🙂
+Unfortunately I left this sitting on the counter in Henry’s reach and he got up and chewed all of the ends off because he’s an a-hole…but it will grow back 🙂